r-lib/lintr/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the downstream dependencies, no regressions were found.
+* No regressions were found in R CMD check on the downstream dependencies.